luozhipi/luozhipi.github.io/_posts/2018-06-09-3d-photography.markdown

 photos, and genertes depth, color to reconstruct a shell-like 3D mesh/geometry.
 Based on the geometry, many 3D effects could be enhanced, like the virtual-real fusuin as a main AR feature.

 check out papers "Casual 3D Photography" at Siggraph 2017, and improved version as "Instant 3D Photography" at Siggraph 2018.
-BTW kohannes Kopf is a cool, talent research in this area.
+BTW kohannes Kopf is a cool, talent researcher in this area.